icyflame/json-where/README.md

 ## Compile from source

-json-where is a C++ program that uses C++11 features.
+json-where is a C++11 program.
 It can be compiled and installed using the standard GNU program compile process:

 ```sh
 $ ./configure